Eczbek/xieite/docs/system/segmentationFault.md

 <br/>

 Creates a segmentation fault.
-Why would you do this?
+Why would you use this?

 <br/><br/>